-2.1.6 Options for RAW Files
+2.1.6 Options for Raw Files

-Photomatix Pro offers additional options for RAW files.
-These options are automatically available when RAW files are loaded.
+Photomatix Pro offers additional preprocessing options for Raw files.
+These options are automatically available when Raw files are loaded.

-The White Balance options let you change the white balance, if desired, and preview the effect of changing it.
+The White Balance option lets you change the white balance if desired, and preview the effect of changing it.
 The default value is "As Shot", which reads the white balance setting from the EXIF metadata.
-To adjust the white balance, select a pre-defined value from the White Balance drop-down list or type a color temperature in Kelvin in the text box.
+To adjust the white balance, either select a pre-defined value from the White Balance drop-down list, or type a color temperature value in Kelvin in the text box.